Vrekrer/magdynlab/README.md

 ## 3.- Experiments
 > This layer is used to implement experiment routines

-> For example, to measure a magentization curve in a VSM the following code can be used:
+> For example, to measure a magnetization curve in a VSM the following code can be used:

 > ```python
 > import numpy